sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-query-selector.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

 It's better to use the same method to query DOM elements.
+This helps keep consistency and it lends itself to future improvements (e.g. more specific selectors).

 ## Fail